Michael Field (author): Biographies

-Bradley's elder sister, Emma, married James Robert Cooper in 1860, and went to live in Kenilworth, where their daughter, Edith Emma Cooper was born on 12 January 1862.
+Bradley's elder sister, Emma, married James Robert Cooper in 1860 and went to live in Kenilworth, where their daughter, Edith Emma Cooper, was born on 12 January 1862.
 Emma Cooper became an invalid for life after the birth of her second daughter, Amy, and Katharine Bradley, being her sister, stepped in to become the legal guardian of her niece Edith Cooper.

 Bradley was for a time involved with Ruskin's utopian project.
 She published first under the pseudonym Arran Leigh, a nod to Elizabeth Barrett.
-Edith adopted the name Isla Leigh for their first joint publication, Bellerophôn.
+Cooper adopted the name Isla Leigh for their first joint publication, Bellerophôn.

-From the late 1870s, when Edith was at University College, Bristol, they agreed to live together and were, over the next 40 years, lesbian lovers, and co-authors.
+In the late 1870s, when Cooper was at University College, Bristol, they agreed to live together and were, over the next 40 years, lesbian lovers and co-authors.
 Their first joint publication as Michael Field was "Callirhöe and Fair Rosamund" in 1884.
-The Athenaeum noted that 'the famous Faun song in ‘Callirrhoé,’ which has found its way into many anthologies, the Fairy songs in ‘Fair Rosamund,’ and the whole of the poignant drama of ‘The Father’s Tragedy’ were the work of the younger writer while still a girl.'
-They had financial independence: Bradley's father Charles Bradley had been in the tobacco industry in Birmingham.
+The Athenaeum noted that 'the famous Faun song in 'Callirrhoé,' which has found its way into many anthologies, the Fairy songs in 'Fair Rosamund,' and the whole of the poignant drama of 'The Father's Tragedy' were the work of the younger writer while still a girl.'